Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 #### 6.1 Annotate ARGs
 There is no need to create an inputs file as the inputs sample list from the assembly step will be used.
 Samples with ~ 6 GB input gzipped fastq should complete in less than 20 minutes using 4 CPU per sample.

 You will need to install abricate and make 'module loadable'.
+Abricate has a number of dependencies so please ensure to bundle them with your abricate load.
+In addition to the required Perl modules listed at [Abricate github](https://github.com/tseemann/abricate) we also needed to install List::MoreUtils and Exporter::Tiny.
 Tested with version 0.9.9.

 Update the resources in the below script, then submit: